Peloponnese: Classical antiquity

-In 776 BC, the first Olympic Games were held at Olympia, in the western Peloponnese and this date is sometimes used to denote the beginning of the classical period of Greek antiquity.
+In 776 BC, the first Olympic Games were held at Olympia, in the western Peloponnese, and this date is sometimes used to denote the beginning of the classical period of Greek antiquity.
 During classical antiquity, the Peloponnese was at the heart of the affairs of ancient Greece, possessed some of its most powerful city-states, and was the location of some of its bloodiest battles.

-The major cities of Sparta, Corinth, Argos and Megalopolis were all located on the Peloponnese, and it was the homeland of the Peloponnesian League.
+The major cities of Sparta, Corinth, Argos, and Megalopolis were all located on the Peloponnese, and it was the homeland of the Peloponnesian League.
 Soldiers from the peninsula fought in the Persian Wars, and it was also the scene of the Peloponnesian War of 431–404 BC.
-The entire Peloponnese with the notable exception of Sparta joined Alexander's expedition against the Persian Empire.
+The entire Peloponnese, with the notable exception of Sparta, joined Alexander's expedition against the Persian Empire.

 Along with the rest of Greece, the Peloponnese fell to the expanding Roman Republic in 146 BC, when the Romans razed the city of Corinth and massacred its inhabitants.
-The Romans created the province of Achaea comprising the Peloponnese and central Greece.
-During the Roman period, the peninsula remained prosperous but became a provincial backwater, relatively cut off from the affairs of the wider Roman world.
+The Romans established the province of Achaea, comprising the Peloponnese and central Greece.
+During the Roman period, the peninsula remained prosperous but became a provincial backwater, relatively disengaged from the affairs of the wider Roman world.

 Middle Ages

 Byzantine rule

-After the partition of the Empire in 395, the Peloponnese became a part of the East Roman or Byzantine Empire.
+After the partition of the Empire in 395, the Peloponnese became a part of the Byzantine Empire.
 The devastation of Alaric's raid in 396–397 led to the construction of the Hexamilion wall across the Isthmus of Corinth.
-Through most of late antiquity, the peninsula retained its urbanized character: in the 6th century, Hierocles counted 26 cities in his Synecdemus.
-By the latter part of that century, however, building activity seems to have stopped virtually everywhere except Constantinople, Thessalonica, Corinth, and Athens.
-This has traditionally been attributed to calamities such as plague, earthquakes and Slavic invasions.
+Throughout the major part of late antiquity, the peninsula retained its urbanized character: in the 6th century, Hierocles counted 26 cities in his Synecdemus.
+By the latter part of that century, however, building activity seems to have stopped virtually everywhere except in Constantinople, Thessalonica, Corinth, and Athens.
+This has traditionally been attributed to calamities such as plague, earthquakes, and Slavic invasions.
 However, more recent analysis suggests that urban decline was closely linked with the collapse of long-distance and regional commercial networks that underpinned and supported late antique urbanism in Greece, as well as with the generalized withdrawal of imperial troops and administration from the Balkans.

-Slavic invasion, settlement and decline
+Slavic migration, settlement, and decline

-The scale of the Slavic invasion and settlement in the 7th and 8th centuries remains a matter of dispute, although it is nowadays considered much smaller than previously thought.
-The Slavs did occupy most of the peninsula, as evidenced by the abundance of Slavic toponyms, but these toponyms accumulated over centuries rather than as a result of an initial "flood" of Slavic invasions, and many appeared to have been mediated by speakers of Greek, or in mixed Slavic-Greek compounds.
+The scale of the Slavic "invasion" and settlement in the 7th and 8th centuries remains a matter of dispute, although it is nowadays considered much smaller than previously thought.
+The Slavs did occupy most of the peninsula, as evidenced by the abundance of Slavic toponyms, but these toponyms accumulated over centuries rather than as a result of an initial "flood" of Slavic invasions, and many appear to have been mediated by speakers of Greek, or in mixed Slavic-Greek compounds.